Juloos/GreenFaaS-ML-Prototype/README.md

 # General setup
 You need to install OpenStacks Swift SAIO on a distant machine with public access.
 You can follow the instructions given [here](https://docs.openstack.org/swift/latest/development_saio.html).
-This prototype uses the "test:tester" user in the "whiskcontainer" namespace, all the files that need to be uploaded to this namespace beforehand are in `swift_files/`.
+This prototype uses the "test:tester" user and the "$HOSTNAME_whiskcontainer" namespaces for each host, all the files are automatically uploaded to the namespaces beforehand from `swift_files/`.

 # Grid5000 setup